 Freedom and Convenience

 When something breaks in our home—an electronic device, a sump pump, an oven, or the washing machine—most of us lack the knowledge to fix it.
-Our default reaction to something ceasing to function is to simply discard it and replace it with the newest, best item we believe we can afford.
+Our default reaction to something ceasing to function is to discard it and replace it with the newest, best item we believe we can afford.

 While it’s true that many people try to find a local technician and check repair costs before immediately purchasing a replacement from a big-box store or Amazon, the result is often the same.
 The quoted repair costs are frequently prohibitively expensive, and the most rational, pragmatic solution appears to be buying something new and throwing the old item away.

 This decision cycle results in the clutter of a life lived by disposal: the garage with unused items piled on top of each other, surrounded by impulse purchases of all shapes and colors; or that one room which, to everyone's tacit agreement, has become an extension of the junk pile; or perhaps the storage unit we rent miles down the road because our home no longer has space for all the things we don't use.
-To buy is cheaper than to repair, and thus, we conclude, it must be the smarter choice.

 In a world where wealth is largely defined by material possessions—money in the bank, real estate, expensive degrees, or cronyism—this disposable consumerism seems perfectly rational.
 But we must ask: Are we questioning this shallow rationality hard enough?